Free flight (model aircraft): Old Timers

 In the United Kingdom, models built to plans or kits published before January 1951 are categorised as vintage and those subsequently but prior to 1960 are categorised as classic.
 Jim Arnott holds Winding Boy, a classic rubber model designed by Urlan Wannop.

-Low-pressure, enjoyable competitions for these models generally follow the modern competition formats, with special categories for these early-design models that re-create the model aircraft events actually held before WWII, and even the "old-timer" movement has seriously begin to embrace electric-powered versions of designs originally built for the two-stroke gasoline-fueled engines of pre-WWII free flight aeromodelling.
+Low-pressure, enjoyable competitions for these models generally follow the modern competition formats, with special categories for these early-design models that re-create the model aircraft events actually held before WWII, and even the "old-timer" movement has seriously begun to embrace electric-powered versions of designs originally built for the two-stroke gasoline-fueled engines of pre-WWII free flight aeromodelling.
 Actual pre-WW II vintage gasoline-fueled model engines, or authentically operational reproductions of them, are even used on some of the engine-powered designs, and a substantial interest exists in so-called "RC Assist" old timer free flight models within the SAM organization, which takes the engine powered designs of that era, powers them with more modern two and four stroke glow engines or brushless electric motors instead, and adds rudder, elevator and engine control from a radio control transmitter, just as would be done in the regular RC hobby.

 Old Timer free flight aircraft specifications, competition rules and guidelines are available from the SAM organization online.

 Scale rubber

 Rubber scale models replicate full-scale aircraft.
 Scale documentation is used at contests to check the accuracy and compliance of the model to the full-scale aircraft modeled.

 Most rubber scale models are in the 20” to 30” wingspan range.
 Exceptions are for "Peanut Scale" class models, with a maximum 13” wingspan and "Jumbo Scale" class models, with 36” or greater wingspan.
 The models are powered with loops of rubber matched to the weight of the model and the diameter and pitch of the propeller.
 The length of the loops often exceed twice the length of the fuselage of the model.
 The flying duration of the scale model is greatly increased because of the number of windings that can be made on such a long loop of rubber with multiple strands.
 A mechanical winder is used and the rubber is stretched up to fives times original length to pack in maximum winds on the motor.
 In flight, these models look just like the real thing.
 All that is missing is the noise of the engine in the original airplane.
-Experts can achieve spectacular flights from obscure designs such as the Wright brothers original and Bleriot’s channel crosser, to one-of-a-kind Depression era homebuilts and modern day experimental aircraft.
+Experts can achieve spectacular flights from obscure designs such as the Wright brothers original and Bleriot's channel crosser, to one-of-a-kind Depression era homebuilts and modern day experimental aircraft.